 It is amazing the change that has happened around our house in the last week or two.
-Lydia is smiling and laughing all the time.
+L is smiling and laughing all the time.
 Her day time fussiness has been greatly reduced and overall she is just a much, much happier baby.

 What has changed, you may wonder.
 Well, I've been playing with her more, getting down on the floor and acting silly, reading to her, building things and making funny noises and faces.
 I'm able to do this more because I'm not dead tired, just sitting on the couch waiting for nap times and Travis coming home from work.

 And why am I not so tired, you may ask.
-Well, I'm sleeping more at night - for longer stretches - and not necessarily because Lydia is sleeping for longer stretches but because we are letting her cry at night.
+Well, I'm sleeping more at night - for longer stretches - and not necessarily because L is sleeping for longer stretches but because we are letting her cry at night.

 Yes, we have returned to the cry it out method, which we tried when she was 5 months old and hated.
 But it finally came to a point where we decided that I could feel like a jerk for making her cry for awhile or I could be a jerk brought on by major sleep deprivation and an even bigger case of burnout.